Ask your state legislators now to support the Texas Abolition Strategy using the below form!

 - Finally, the Abolition Bill: Abolish every remaining elective abortion in Texas.

 Texas Right to Life fully endorses PreNDA, a Heartbeat Bill, and an Abolition Bill, recognizing that the greatest possibility of success lies in the proper sequential and logical order.
-Each piece is crucial in abolishing abortion in Texas, and all three policies could be passed in one carefully drafted bill.
+Each piece is crucial in abolishing abortion in Texas, and all three policies could be passed in one carefully drafted bill, the Texas Abolition Strategy.

 Texas must enforce and defend PreNDA first so as to force the Supreme Court of the United States (SCOTUS) to build a court record affirming the preborn child’s humanity.
 Once this noteworthy, yet intermediate goal is achieved, the state can then enact broader protections for more preborn children (those with detectable heartbeats) and then achieve our primary goal of saving all preborn children.